Common symptoms of hypoglycemia include dizziness and tremors.

 Insulin is responsible for bringing excess blood sugar levels back to normal.

 If glucose levels have dropped because an individual has not eaten for a while, the pancreas secretes glucagon - another hormone - which triggers the breakdown of stored glycogen into glucose, which is then released into the bloodstream, thus bringing glucose levels back up.

 People with type 1 diabetes do not produce insulin, while those with type 2 diabetes have cells which do not respond properly to insulin - they both tend to suffer from rising blood-glucose levels, meaning that cells do not get enough energy.

-People with both types of diabetes usually need to take insulin - as well as other drugs - in order to bring their blood sugar levels down.
+People with both types of diabetes usually need to take medication such as insulin or other drugs to bring their blood sugar levels down.

 If a person with diabetes takes too much insulin, their blood sugar levels can drop too low - this is hypoglycemia.

-A person who takes insulin may take the normal amount of insulin for that time of day, but has eaten much less than usual, or done exercise - meaning that his/her insulin requirement for that moment is lower than usual.
+A person who takes insulin may take a normal amount of insulin for that time of day, but may have eaten much less than usual, or done exercise - meaning that their insulin requirement for that moment is lower than usual.

 In other words, taking too much insulin does not necessarily mean that the patient increased the dosage; it just means that the insulin taken in was more than the body needed at that moment.